Miguel-Santos-Git/Cezar-Bot/README.md

 # Cezar Bot
-A discord bot for more functions
+A discord bot for many functions: RPG, tickets, and others...

 ## License